Villeneuve-en-Perseigne

 Villeneuve-en-Perseigne (/fr/) is a commune in the Sarthe department in the Pays de la Loire region in north-western France.
 It was formed on 1 January 2015 by the merger of the former communes La Fresnaye-sur-Chédouet, Chassé, Lignières-la-Carelle, Montigny, Roullée and Saint-Rigomer-des-Bois.

 Geography

+The commune is made up of the following collection of villages and hamlets, Roullée, La Foucherie, Ventes du Four, Montigny, Chassé, Lignières-la-Carelle, Le Goulet and La Fresnaye-sur-Chédouet.

+The commune is in the Normandie-Maine Regional Natural Park.

+Two rivers, the Sarthe and the la Pervenche, flow through the commune.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.